eureka-archive/component-error/README.md

-# component-error
+# Error Component

-PHP Error component (exceptions)
+This component define several classes to set handler for php errors & exceptions.